dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson1_guide.md

    - x² + y² = 9 (a circle)
    - y = |x|
    - x = |y|
-3. Have your teen drag a vertical line across each graph to see if it ever crosses more than once
+3. Drag a vertical line across each graph to see if it ever crosses more than once

 **Key point:** "The vertical line test works because a vertical line represents the same x-value (input).
 If the line crosses the graph twice, that means one input gives two outputs, which breaks the function rule."